jrburke/talk-dotjs-201312-modules/images/README-LICENSE.md

-The images are just stored here to avoid network issues when doing the presentation.
-All images are creative common-licensed from Flickr.
-See the index.html source for attribution for each image.
+The images are from http://www.shutterstock.com, and purchased for use in this presentation.
+They are not for reuse by others, and have restrictions.